huu4ontocord/hpj.py/README.md

  hpj.py

  Simple Python to Javascript translator with an emphasis on readability of generated code.
  This code is based on Niall McCarroll's py2js code.
-It is a very basic python to javascript intereprter, with an emphasis on readability of javascript code.

  Usage: python hpj.py <file.py>